FAAM-146/spif/README.md

 ### Creating an in-house format definition for SPIF files

-A common usage will be testing a netCDF file against two 'standards' at the same time.
-For example, an organisation may have an in-house file structure for their SPIF files which includes specific attributes and variables.
+A common usage will be testing a netCDF file against both the SPIF standard and organisational requirements at the same time.
+For example, an organisation may have an in-house vocabulary for their image data files.
 These files include metadata and data that is optional under the SPIF standard but mandatory in the in-house definition.
-In-house standard definitions are created with a yaml file and these are described in the _vocal_ [README](https://github.com/FAAM-146/vocal#specifying-data-products).
+In-house definitions are created with a yaml file and these are described in the *vocal* [README](https://github.com/FAAM-146/vocal#specifying-data-products).
+Note that the in-house definition will be stored elsewhere and so be (version) controlled by the organisation in question and not as part of the SPIF project repository.

 The standard SPIF [definition file](https://github.com/FAAM-146/spif/standard/v1/definitions/spif_example.yaml) may produce a [netCDF file](docs/source/examples/std_spif_example.txt) which looks like;